 Using ice packs, or cryotherapy, is one of the most common modalities for tendinosis.
 Many physical therapists suggest that you use ice following your exercises or whenever you need some pain reduction during the day.
 Don't use it just prior to your exercises.
-It's hard to say if ice has any long-term beneficial effect on tendinosis, but it can be an excellent form of pain control (as long as you take care not to get "ice burn" from too much ice).
+It's hard to say if ice has any long-term beneficial effect on tendinosis, but it can be an excellent form of pain control (as long as you take care not to leave the ice on for too long at one time).

 - Braces, Supports, and Orthotics